 (D) Natural Gas; and

-(E) Biomethane from landfill gas.
+(E) Biomethane from landfills; anaerobic digestion of dairy and swine manure or wastewater sludge; and food, green or other organic waste.

 (b) Tier 2.
 All fuels not included in Tier 1 including but not limited to: